vladimirfomene/vladimirfomene.github.io/content/blog/bitcoin-addresses.md

 	return base58.b58encode(decode_hex(formatted_key))

-wip_key_compressed = generate_base58_format(private_key, "80", "01")
+wif_key_compressed = generate_base58_format(private_key, "80", "01")
-wip_key_uncompressed = generate_base58_format(private_key, "80")
+wif_key_uncompressed = generate_base58_format(private_key, "80")

-print("WIP Private key Compressed:", wip_key_compressed)
+print("WIF Private key Compressed:", wif_key_compressed)
-print("WIP Private key Uncompressed:", wip_key_uncompressed)
+print("WIF Private key Uncompressed:", wif_key_uncompressed)

 ```

 Notice the importation of two new libraries at the top of the script.
 You will have to download `base58` for the encoding. `binascii` is part of the system, you don't have to download it.
 Did you notice that the compressed version of the key is bigger than the uncompressed version?
 What is that all about?
 We use compressed here to mean that compressed public keys can be generated from the compressed private keys and uncompressed public keys can be generated from uncompressed private keys.
+This reduces the number of public keys a wallet creates when you import a WIF private key as it can use this suffix to determine whether to generate a compressed public key or uncompressed public key.
+In the original Bitcoin software, the wallet supported Pay-To-Pubkey (P2PK) and Pay-To-Pubkey hash (P2PKH) addresses.
+If the suffix was not added, it means the wallets will have to search funds using four types of public keys: uncompressed_P2PK, compressed_P2PK, uncompressed_P2PKH and compressed_P2PKH.
+With the WIF suffix, wallets will reduce the types of keys used for fund search by 3.
+With the default key pool size of 1000 in Bitcoin Core, this will reduce the key types searched by 3000.
+This is a huge performance boost for large wallets with hundreds of thousands of addresses because it reduces the amount of processing required for funds associated with the wallet's key when a new block is received.

+### Base58 and Base58Check Encoding

+The keys above are Base58Check encoded.
+What does that even mean?
+To represent long numbers compactly, many computer systems used alphanumeric representations.
+For example, `1000000` in decimal is `F4240` in hexadecimal, we went from seven characters to five characters.
+To represent Bitcoin addresses compactly, Bitcoin encodes them using Base 58 characters.
+This means characters in Bitcoin addresses can be between 0 and 57.
+Here are the characters in the base58 alphabet: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`. **0** is represented by **1** and **57** by **z** in Base58.
+For Base58Check, it means instead of just encoding the number for which we want a compact representation, we will append a checksum to it before encoding.
+In Bitcoin, the checksum is the first four bytes of the `RIPEMD160(SHA256(prefix + payload))` where the prefix is the version and the payload is the private key.
+In the code above, we are using the first 8 characters because the hash is in hexadecimal and a byte is equivalent to two hexadecimal characters.
+Since the checksum is derived from the hash of the encoded data, it can be used to detect errors in Bitcoin addresses.
+For example, when a user mistypes an address in a wallet.

 ### Public Key Format